Dry conditions spark wildfire concerns throughout Roaring Fork Valley

 The Colorado State Forest Service has extensive online material on wildfire preparedness and mitigation at http://www.colorado.gov/pacific/dfpc/fire-preparedness-and-mitigation.

-Firefighters and emergency managers in the Roaring Fork Valley are increasingly concerned about the approaching wildfire season because of the low snowpack level and high drought rating.
+Firefighters and emergency managers across Garfield County and up the Roaring Fork Valley are increasingly concerned about the approaching wildfire season because of the low snowpack level and high drought rating.

-"Early and scary" is how Glenwood Springs Fire Chief Gary Tillotson describes it.
+"Early and scary" is how Glenwood Springs Fire Chief Gary Tillotson described it to the Post Independent.

 "All of the long-range forecasts, all the way through September, are reporting above-normal temperatures and below-normal precipitation," he said.
 "Already, the vegetation on the valley floors has really low moisture content, and there's not a lot of snowpack up high."